Click here to increase size

 In the medieval age, it became the residence of the Aragon monarchs, who turned the palace into the stage of royal crowning ceremonies.
 In the XIV century, King Peter IV the Ceremonious ordered the construction of new Mudejar style rooms.

-Let's go up to the floor which belonged to the Catholic Monarchs, who also participated in the building during their reign, at the end of the XV century, by creating spaces such as the striking Throne Hall, with its magnificent carved coffered sealing from which large golden pine cones hang.
+Let's go up with the audioguide (audioguides) to the floor which belonged to the Catholic Monarchs, who also participated in the building during their reign, at the end of the XV century, by creating spaces such as the striking Throne Hall, with its magnificent carved coffered sealing from which large golden pine cones hang.
 This artistic style, a mix of Mudejar, final gothic and first Renaissance, can be seen in The Lost Steps and the large entrance staircase providing access to the gallery.

 Phillip II ordered the transformation of the palace into a military fortress at the end of the XVI century.
 The building continued with this military function until the 60s of last century.
 In 1987, it became the headquarters of the Aragonese Courts and the current appearance of the building is the result of a long and careful restoration which ended in 1998.